onflow/flow-go/pkg/language/docs/language.md

 ## Account Storage

-Accounts have a `storage` object which contains the stored values of the account.
+All accounts in flow are the same and have a `storage` object which contains the stored values of the account.

-Only **resources** can be stored.

-Stored values are keyed by a **type**, i.e., the access operator `[]` is used for both reading and writing stored values.
+Account storage is a key-value store where the **keys are types**.
+The access operator `[]` is used for both reading and writing stored values.
+Accounts will usually be storing a mixture of contracts, resources, and structs within their storage.

 The stored value must be a subtype of the type it is keyed by.
+This means that if you are storing a `Vault` type as the key, the value must be a value that has the type vault or any of the subtypes of vault.

+Initializing values, otherwise know as deploying, in account storage can only happen within the body of a transaction.
+You cannot, for example, initialize a storage value within a member function of a struct or resource that is already in your account storage.

 ```bamboo
 // Declare a resource named `Counter`